gustavopsantos/Reflex/.github/README.md

 ### Project Scope
 It is root scope.
-It is created just before first scene opens by relying on `[RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.BeforeSceneLoad)]`
+It is created lazily once the first scene containing a SceneScope is loaded.
 To register bindings to it, create a prefab, name it how you wish, the name is not used as a identifier, and attach a "ProjectScope" component to it.
 Select ReflexSettings and add your ProjectScope prefab to the list of ProjectScopes.
 Then, create your installer as MonoBehaviour and implement IInstaller interface.